7 Re-review instructions

 These help instructions are:

 Synopsis: Short summary for this disease entity.
-Please include information on: a) approximate number of patients described in literature, b) nature of reported variants, b) severity of intellectual disability, c) further phenotypic aspects (if possible with frequencies) d) any valuable further information (e.g. genotype-phenotype correlations).
+Please include information on: a) approximate number of patients described in literature, b) nature of reported variants, c) severity of intellectual disability, d) further phenotypic aspects (if possible with frequencies), and e) any valuable further information (e.g. genotype-phenotype correlations).

 Examples: